pxlrbt/move-wsl/README.md

 > [!Warning]
-> As I switched the OS, I am not maintaining/updating this script anymore and there are some known issues (see the issue tab).
+> As I switched the OS, I am not updating this script or fixing bugs anymore.
+Have a look at the issue tab for some known issues.
+Happy to merge PRs with fixes.

 # Move WSL